vmware-archive/pop/docs/source/topics/subs_overview.rst

 loading and tracking are all taken care of in `pop`.

 When you add a `sub` you have many options.
-Most of the demo subs you see will be very simple, just a call to `hub.tools.sub.add` with only the pypath variable specified.
+Most of the demo subs you see will be very simple, just a call to `hub.pop.sub.add` with only the pypath variable specified.
 This is all you need in most cases!
 But you can do much more powerful things when loading up a new `sub`!